 You may not suspect something as seemingly harmless as carbonated water to be at the root of your belly bloat!
 However, swallowing air can cause a buildup of gas in your stomach.
 Well, guess what’s in those bubbles that make carbonated drinks so enticing?
 If you avoid all the usual gas-producing suspects, yet always have sparkling water in your hand, this could be the missing piece of the puzzle.
 Stick to plain water instead, which has the added benefit of keeping you “regular”.
 Your tummy will thank you!

 Get to the Root to Banish Belly Bloat For Good

 Intestinal gas is a fact of life everyone deals with at some point and can be easily reduced by eating the right foods.
 That being said, constant, excessive gas and painful bloating could be a sign of something deeper going on.
 Get tested for SIBO and/or IBS, and make sure you are not dealing with an underlying food intolerance such as gluten sensitivity or lactose intolerance.
 An elimination diet can be helpful for discovering your own personal food sensitivities.

 My Gut Wellness Smoothie Kit is another great way to support optimal digestive health, repair a leaky gut, and encourage a healthy balance of gut bacteria.
-This kit includes Leaky Gut Revive®, Paleo Protein, Collagen, and Probiotics 30 Billion so you can supercharge the gut-repairing power of your smoothies!
+This kit includes Leaky Gut Revive® a powerful blend of amino acids and botanicals that helps maintain a healthy intestinal barrier; bloat-fighting Paleo Protein; Collagen to support your intestinal lining, and Probiotics 30 Billion to promote the growth of good bacteria.
+These four combined will supercharge the gut-repairing power of your smoothies!